Skip to main content

 Define your image

-An image is defined using the Image class from the tensorlake module.
-You can modify the base image, run commands to install dependencies at build time, and modify some image’s attributes, like its name.
+An image is defined using an Image object.
+You can modify the base image, run commands to install dependencies at build time, and modify other image attributes, like its name.

 from tensorlake.applications import Image